SheeynTepace/SheeynTepace/README.md

 - 💬 Ask me about Programming and Thesis Capstone
 - 📫 How to reach me: shanetepace@gmail.com

- Skills & Expertise:
+# 🚀 Skills & Expertise:

- - Programming Languages : C#, Java, Python, JS and PHP
+- **Programming Languages:** C#, Java, Python, JavaScript, PHP
- - Frontend Development : ReactJS, HTML, CSS and Bootstrap
+- **Frontend Development:** ReactJS, HTML, CSS, Bootstrap
- - Backend Development : NodeJS and ExpressJS
+- **Backend Development:** NodeJS, ExpressJS
- - Database : MySQL and PostgreSQL
+- **Database:** MySQL, PostgreSQL
- - Frameworks : Codeigniter 3
+- **Frameworks:** CodeIgniter 3
- - Softwares : Adobe Illustrator, Photoshop, Figma, Postman,Visual Studio Code, Xampp, etc.
+- **Software:** Adobe Illustrator, Photoshop, Figma, Postman, Visual Studio Code, XAMPP, etc.

-💼 Professional Experience:
+# 💼 Professional Experience:

- - Software Developer Intern at Toyota Marilao
+- **Software Developer Intern** at Toyota Marilao
- - Freelance experience in website development, graphic design, and virtual assistance
+- **Freelance Experience** in website development, graphic design, and virtual assistance

-🌟 Notable Projects:
+# 🌟 Notable Projects:

- - Community Tax Certificate System: Streamlined and automated the process of issuing community tax certificates
+- **Community Tax Certificate System:** Streamlined and automated the process of issuing community tax certificates
- - Medical Eye Record Management Web App: An application to manage patient records for eye clinics efficiently.
+- **Medical Eye Record Management Web App:** An application to manage patient records for eye clinics efficiently

-🌱 Always Learning:
+# 🌱 Always Learning:

 I believe in the power of knowledge and strive to keep myself updated with the latest technologies and best practices in the industry.
-I’m always open to new challenges and opportunities to grow as a developer
+I’m always open to new challenges and opportunities to grow as a developer.